Vietnam Air Defence - Air Force: Vietnam War

 The VPAF did not engage all U.S. sorties.
 Most U.S. aircraft were destroyed by SA-2 surface-to-air missiles or anti-aircraft artillery (AAA), and in some cases, even small arms.
 Typically, VPAF MiGs would not engage unless it was to their advantage.

 VPAF flew their interceptors with guidance from ground controllers, who positioned the MiGs in ambush stations.
 The MiGs made fast and devastating attacks against U.S. formations from several directions (usually the MiG-17s performed head-on attacks and the MiG-21s attacked from the rear).
 After shooting down a few American planes and forcing some of the bombers to drop their bombs prematurely, the MiGs did not wait for retaliation, but disengaged rapidly.
 This "guerrilla warfare in the air" proved very successful.
 In December 1966 the MiG-21 pilots of the 921st FR downed 14 F-105s without any losses.

-The MiG-21 tactics became so effective that by an operation was mounted to especially deal with the MiG-21 threat.
+The MiG-21 tactics became so effective that ultimately an operation was mounted to especially deal with the MiG-21 threat.
 Led by Colonel Robin Olds on 2 January 1967, Operation Bolo lured MiG-21s into the air, thinking they were intercepting an F-105 strike group, but instead found a sky full of missile-armed F-4 Phantom IIs set for aerial combat.
 The result was a loss of almost half the inventory of MiG-21 interceptors, for no U.S. losses.
-The VPAF stood down for additional training after this setback.
+The VPAF swiftly stood down for additional training immediately following this setback.

 The U.S. Air Force and the U.S. Navy continued to lay down great expectations on the F-4 Phantom, assuming that the massive arms, the perfect on-board radar, the highest speed and acceleration properties, coupled with the new tactics would provide F-4s an advantage over the MiGs.
 But in encounters with lighter VPAF's MiG-21, F-4 began to suffer defeat.
 From May to December 1966, the US lost 47 aircraft in air battles, destroying only 12 enemy fighters.
 From April 1965 to November 1968, in 268 air battles conducted over North Vietnam, VPAF claimed to have shot down 244 US or Republic of Vietnam Air Force (RVNAF) aircraft and they lost 85 MiGs.

 The disappointing performances of USAF and USN crews, even though flying the contemporary advanced aircraft of those times, combined with a legacy of successes from World War II and the Korean War, resulted in a total revamping of aerial combat training for the USN in 1968 (Top Gun school; established 1969).
 The designs for an entire generation of aircraft, with engineering optimised for daylight air-to-air combat (dog fighting) against both older, as well as for emerging MiG fighters, were put on the drawing board.
 U.S. forces could not consistently track low flying MiGs on radar, and were hampered by restrictive rules of engagement (ROE) which required pilots to visually acquire their targets, nullifying much of the advantage of radar guided missiles, which often proved unreliable when used in combat.